Battle of Yanshi: Battle of Yanshi

-The first clash between the two armies occurred on the same evening of 5 October, when Wang sent several hundred of his cavalry to attack Shan Xionxin's camp on the plain.
+The first clash between the two armies occurred on the same evening of 5 October, when Wang sent several hundred of his cavalry to attack Shan Xiongxin's camp on the plain.
 Li sent forces from the hills to his general's aid, but the battle ended quickly with the arrival of night.
 This attack was nothing more than a diversion, drawing Li's attention to the east while, under cover of night, Wang sent 200 of his cavalry around and behind Li's forces.
 Concealing themselves in a ravine behind Li's camp, they waited.
 During the night Wang laid bridges across the canal, and before dawn his army crossed over and deployed in battle formation close to Li Mi's camps.
 At daybreak, Li Mi's troops were caught entirely by surprise at the sight of the battle-ready enemy advancing onto them.
 As the camps were unfortified, the rebel troops tried to hastily form a battle line themselves, but they were unable to prevent Wang's forces from entering their encampments.
 At the same time, Wang signalled his hidden cavalry to attack.
 Charging down from the north into Li Mi's camp, the 200 horsemen began setting fire to it.
 At the sight of the camp to their rear going up in flames, Li Mi's army broke and fled.
 While Li Mi was able to escape with some 10,000 of his men, many of the rest surrendered to Wang.
 According to one account, Wang's victory was secured by a stratagem: one of his soldiers, who greatly resembled Li Mi, was bound and displayed to the rebel troops at the height of the battle, whereupon their resistance collapsed.